 - I don’t get any me-time during the day so I look forward to late-nights on the couch by myself after everyone else has gone to bed.

 Amanda: I’ve never subscribed to this “late-night” practice, but it does sound enticing now that you mention it.
 The popcorn that no one would be hogging, the remote in MY hands, the Girl Scout cookies that are hiding in the back of the freezer… just kidding… I can feel your eyes bulging as I write this.

-Committing to a healthier bedtime routine may mean sacrificing something from your existing nightly routine (or lack thereof) but what you’re sacrificing by NOT changing your routine is the quality of your tomorrows.
+Committing to a healthier bedtime routine may mean sacrificing something from your existing nightly routine (or lack thereof).
+However, what you’re sacrificing by NOT changing your routine is the quality of your tomorrows.
 You’re likely retreating to the couch for a TV show and a glass of wine at 9 pm because you’re telling yourself that you deserve it for working your tail off all day long (and you did – you rocked it, Mama!).
-Instead, consider shifting your mindset to this ideal: If I practice 3-2-1 instead, I will give myself the gift of a rested mind and body which will result in more energy, momentum, and motivation for tomorrow, and a more joyful life for the long-term, because THAT is what I truly deserve!
+Rather, consider shifting your mindset.
+If I practice 3-2-1 instead, I will give myself the gift of a rested mind and body which will result in more energy, momentum, and motivation for tomorrow.
+Plus ,I’ll set myself up for a more joyful life for the long-term, and THAT is what I truly deserve!

 Now, that was a lot of tough love.
 If you’re not ready for all of this, give yourself grace and file it away for another season of life.
 Another alternative is to take it in small steps.
 Break it down and make it manageable for your reality!